NeuraLegion/brokencrystals/README.md

 * **Broken Function Level Authorization** - The endpoint DELETE `/users/one/:id/photo?isAdmin=` can be used to delete any user's profile photo by enumerating the user IDs and setting the `isAdmin` query parameter to true, as there is no validation of it's value on the server side.

-* **IFrame Injection** - The `/testimonials` page takes two URL parameters: `videosrc` and `videotitle` which directly control the src and title attributed of the IFrame at the bottom of this page.
+* **IFrame Injection** - The `/testimonials` page a URL parameter `videosrc` which directly controls the src attribute of the IFrame at the bottom of this page.
+Similarly, the home page takes a URL param `maptitle` which directly controls the `title` attribute of the IFrame at the CONTACT section of this page.